leabs/MMM-urbandictionary/README.md

 ]
 ```

-note: The custom css for this module `style.css` is located in the `MMM-UrbanDictionary` folder and is set for a width of 420px.
+_note_: The custom css for this module `style.css` is located in the `MMM-UrbanDictionary` folder and is set for a width of 420px.
 This value may have to be adjusted for your mirror and preferred location for the module.